francescovallone/serinus/.website/overview/routes.md

 ## Path Parameters

-To define a path parameter you need to use the `:` character before the name of the parameter.
+To define a path parameter you need to add the parameter name between `<` and `>` in the path of the route.

 ::: code-group
 ```dart [my_controller.dart]